iwaldman/ipfs-image-dapp/avoiding_common_attacks.md

 Every attempt has been made to minimize functional complexity by following SOLID principles.

 ## Reentrancy
 There are no cases where functions can be called repeatedly before the first invocation of the function is finished.

 ## Cross-function Race Conditions
 There are no external calls.
 So cross-function race conditions such as in the DAO attack are minimized.

 ## User Input
 All user input is checked for bad data.
 The require statement is used to throw an exception if the input is not valid.

 We limit the length of user-supplied data such as title and description.

-## Integer Overflow and/or Underflow correct
+## Integer Overflow and/or Underflow
 No mathematical calculations are performed in the ImageRegister contract.
 If so, we would have used the [SafeMath](https://openzeppelin.org/api/docs/math_SafeMath.html) library for safe math operations.

 ## DoS
 We have mitigated against this risk by:
  * Limiting the length of user-supplied data.
  * Avoiding looping behavior where e.g. a function costs more and more gas each time is used.